raquo/Laminar/website/docs/documentation.md

 )
 ```

-And similarly with `customStyleProp`, `customHtmlAttr`, `customHtmlTag`, `customSvgAttr`, `customSvgTag`.
+And similarly with `styleProp`, `htmlAttr`, `htmlTag`, `svgAttr`, `svgTag`.

 To clarify, you don't have to do this for touch events specifically, because [@Busti](https://github.com/busti) already added the superior [pointer-events](https://github.com/raquo/scala-dom-types/pull/49) to address this particular shortcoming.
 Unless you want touch events regardless of that, in which case, you're welcome to it.

 ### Modifiers FAQ

 1. Yes, you can create custom Modifiers by simply extending the Modifier trait.
-You could for example define attributes or CSS props that are missing from _Scala DOM Types_ by extending `ReactiveHtmlAttr` or `ReactiveStyle`, or for completely custom logic you could create a class extending the base `Modifier` trait.
-That way you could for example make a modifier that applies multiple other modifiers that you often use together.
+However, if your modifier creates **multiple** subscriptions / binds **multiple** observables, you should look at the implementation of `Modifier.apply`, and if applicable, wrap the part of your code that creates several subscriptions at once in `Transaction.onStart.shared`.

 2. No, Modifiers are not guaranteed to be idempotent.
-Applying the same Modifier to the same element multiple times might have different results from applying it only once. `Setter`s like `key := value` _are_ idempotent, but for example a `Binder` like `onClick --> observer` isn't.
+Applying the same Modifier to the same element multiple times might have different results compared to applying it only once. `Setter`s like `key := value` _are_ idempotent, but for example a `Binder` like `onClick --> observer` isn't – applying it twice will create two independent subscriptions.
 We will talk more about those modifier types later.

 4. Yes, Modifiers are generally reusable.
 The same modifier can usually be applied to multiple nodes without any conflict.
 But again, you have to understand what the modifier does.
 Setting an attribute to a particular value – sure, reusable.
 Adding a particular element as a child – no, not reusable – see [Reusing Elements](#reusing-elements).
 If you're writing your own Modifier and want to make it reusable, don't store element-specific state outside of its `apply` method.